Don’t Mix Insurance Advice With Investment Advice

 - Why you shouldn’t mix insurance sales with investment advice.

-- The importance of doing business with a specialized salesperson.
+- The importance of doing business with a specialized niche expert.

 - Three rules to follow to minimize conflicts of interest when shopping for financial products.